 You can use a bullet journal even if you don’t like drawing or don’t have time to create elaborate setups.
 Here are simple bullet journal tips including how I use mine.

-- I don’t have time to draw and decorate all of the pages
+- I don’t have time to draw and decorate all of the pages – check out the new done for you bullet planner!!!

 - I don’t like drawing